Compact cameras are good for simplicity and their small size.

 It has a nice minimalistic body with metal elements, it shoots perfectly, it is convenient for working in manual mode, it does not take up much space in the bag and, finally, it gives the same sensations from work as Leica M.

 I don’t think that the camera can be regarded as a professional photographer’s tool, rather it’s designed for advanced amateur photographers.

 I would also recommend Leica Q to desperate travelers, as the camera allows you to shoot in almost any environment.

-So, we explored 7 best point-and-shoot cameras available for sale in 2018 and I hope this list will help you make an educated buying decision.
+We explored 7 best large sensor point-and-shoot cameras available in 2019 and I hope this list will help you make an educated buying decision.